Book appointment with Joshua

 Counseling services are available to provide students with short-term support for a variety of concerns.
 Such concerns may include, but are not limited to personal crises, mental health concerns, increased stress or anxiety, drug or alcohol abuse, financial pressures, grief, relationship concerns and overall life transitions.
 In addition, referrals to professional agencies and resources to services in the community are provided when necessary.

-Suicide Prevention Lifeline: Call 800-273-TALK (8255) to be connected to a skilled, trained counselor at a crisis center in your area, 24 hours a day, seven days a week.
+National Suicide Prevention Lifeline: Call for free and confidential support from a trained counselor 24 hours a day, seven days a week.
+Learn more online or call 1-800-273-8255.

 Academic counseling offers students the opportunity to explore strengths and weaknesses associated with academic achievement.
 Students can meet with the Counselor to discuss and receive feedback related to issues that may impact academic achievement.
 These issues may include, but are not limited to, test anxiety, communication, time-management, study skills and note-taking skills.

 Choosing a proper program of study is crucial for success in college.
 Students can meet with the Counselor for support in the process of developing career goals by exploring personal skills, interests, personality traits and values.
 Career counseling can help a student to match these characteristics with occupational and educational opportunities.

 Learn more about career and employment services at Anoka Technical College.